nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 🎯 **Expected Output:**

-You will see a confirmation message showing the edited job title, description and applicants (if any).
+You will see a confirmation message showing the edited job title, description, applicants (if any) and platforms (if any).
 An example is shown below:

 ```ignorelang